MicrosoftDocs/architecture-center/docs/vm/vm-baseline-landing-zone-content.md

 | _TODO_ | _TODO_ | _TODO_ | _TODO_ |
 | _TODO_ | _TODO_ | _TODO_ | _TODO_ |

-##### DDoS protection
+- **DDoS protection**.
 Ensure you've understood who will be responsible for applying the DDoS Protection plan that covers all of your solution's public IPs.
 Your Platform team might use IP protection plans, or might even use Azure Policy to enforce virtual network protection plans.
 This specific architecture should have coverage as it involves a public IP for ingress from the Internet.
 Virtual network protection plan is deployed.

+> Refer to Well-Architected Framework: [SE:06 - Recommendations for networking and connectivity](/azure/well-architected/security/networking).

 ##### Secret management

 This architecture doesn't introduce any specific dependencies outside of the workload on Key Vault.
 However, it's common for publicly exposed HTTPS endpoints to be surfaced with TLS using the organization's domain.
 This involves working with your IT team to understand how those TLS certs are procured, where they're stored, and how they're rotated.
 This architecture doesn't make any specific affordances for this process.

 As a workload team, continue to keep your workload secrets a function of your landing zone.
 Deploy your own Azure Key Vault instance(s) as needed to support your application and infrastructure operations.

+> Refer to Well-Architected Framework: [SE:09 - Recommendations for protecting application secrets](/azure/well-architected/security/application-secrets).

 ## Cost Optimization